Peggy Burns, LPC

 Have you been feeling emotionally exhausted and overwhelmed?
 Have you found yourself facing unexpected life stressors and struggling to find a balance between self-care and fulfilling responsibilities?
 Life can be overstimulating sometimes, and I understand what it's like to feel paralyzed and confused about how to tackle these challenges.
 It can be easy to fall into negative patterns in which we imagine the worst case scenarios and feel like we have to have a contingency plan for each of them.

 My goal is to assist you in regaining control and making yourself a priority, without experiencing guilt or worry.
 We are unable to function at our best and help others if we are struggling to take care of ourselves.
-You deserve to grow through life, and not simply go through life on autopilot.
 We often spend so much time worrying about the future or ruminating about the past, that we are not present in the moment, and we miss out on important experiences.

 My passion is to guide you through the therapeutic process, which will ultimately restore you to optimal functioning, whatever that may look like to you.
 I will provide a safe, encouraging, and non-judgmental environment and will aide you in exploring the origin of your emotions while providing empathy, emotional validation, and consideration.
 We will establish a healthy rapport and therapeutic relationship, in which you will be able to understand your emotions more authentically, gain insight into inhibiting thought processes, change counterproductive patterns of behavior, and develop healthy ways of coping.